dfad1ripe/df_devops_task2/README.md

 times.

 Q: What's Chef resources you're used in your cookbook.
-A: package, service, template, execute
+A: package, service, execute, cookbook_file, file